ACSE-vg822/Scrapy-MongoDB-Web-Scraper/README.md

 mongod --dbpath ~/path/to/your/project/data/db

 # 6. (Optional) Configure MongoDB for WSL
-# If you are using WSL, you may also want to specify a different port or use configuration files:
+## If you are using WSL, you may also want to specify a different port or use configuration files:
 mongod --dbpath ~/data/db --bind_ip 0.0.0.0 --port 27017

-# 7. Connect to the MongoDB Server
+# 7. Connect to the MongoDB Server in a new terminal window
 mongo

-# If you encounter an error:
+## If you encounter an error:
 sudo apt update
 sudo apt install mongodb-clients